- Education and Science»

 So in all, when you think of each of these factors that play an important part in accounting for the earth's very existence.
 You may want to ask yourself this question again...'Are the features found on Earth, a product resulting from blind chance, or are they one that are those of a purposeful design?'

-On a separate not our solar system, is located in an ideal area of the Milky Way Galaxy.
+Planet Earth, in our own Solar system, is located in an ideal area of the Milky Way Galaxy.
 The milky way galaxy is also centered near the constellation Sagittarius, what is more commonly referred to as the teapot to amateur and professional astronomers alike.
-Our solar system is not too close, or too far from the milky way's center.
+Our solar system is not too close, or too far from the Milky Ways center.
 This is what is called the "habitable zone", and what scientists refer to when looking for other planets, circling other stars within different galaxies.

 Just the right concentrations of chemical elements are found within the habitable zone.
 Important elements that are essential in supporting life as we know it.
 Further away from the habitable zone, these elements become scarce, and because of this the chances of coming in contact with lethal radiation is greater.